dhemery/DHE-Modules/modules/stage.md

 allow upstream Stages to wrest control from all of the downstream Stages.

-While a stage is in progress,
-the **ACTIVE** port emits 10V.
+While am envelope stage is in progress, the **ACTIVE** port emits 10V.